JessBMagana/Bioinformatics-and-Genome-Annotation-Class/README.md

 Lab03:
 This is the third lesson.
 This lesson includes a single Python program called nucParams.py that takes a FASTA file as input and calculates the nucleotide content, the sequence length, the GC content and the amino acid composition.
+Directions for this lesson are found in the file 'lab03.pdf'.

 NCBI_Activity:
 This is the fourth lesson.
 This lesson introduces the student to the National Center